tve/embello/docs/flib/smem.md

 locking or double/quad access modes.

 The W25 series of flash chips are organized into 4K sectors containing 256-byte pages.
-The smallest erasable unit is a sector and the smallest writable unit is a page, although in practice individual bytes can be written.
+The smallest erasable unit is a sector and the smallest writable unit is a byte, however, a single write is confined to a page (cannot cross page boundaries).

-The performance specs vary, but typically more than 100000 erase/program cycles are supported, the flash chip can be read at over 50Mbps.
+The performance specs vary, but typically more than 100000 erase/program cycles are supported and the flash chip can be read at over 50Mbps.
 A sector erase takes 45-400ms and a page write takes 0.7-3ms.